Caipira viola: Popularity

 Violas are present in nearly all Brazilian music forms, anywhere in the country (although it is declining in some places).
-It most often associated with Caipira Music (Brazilian country music), with some forms of North-Eastern music and with folkloric music.
+It most often associated with Caipira music, with some forms of North-Eastern music and with folkloric music.
 It was once used to play urban music, like choro, samba and Maxixe, but has been replaced by the acoustic guitar.

 Well-known players of Brazilian viola include Zé Côco do Riachão (composer from Minas Gerais), Toninho Ramos (composer from Minas Gerais live in France) and Almir Sater (successful singer-songwriter from Mato Grosso do Sul).

 A National Association of Viola Players (Associação Nacional dos Violeiros) has been founded in 2004 and the Ministry of Culture has declared the preservation of the Viola tradition as of national interest.